 Prerequisite: Mathematics 115 with a grade of "C" or better, or appropriate skill level demonstrated through the Mathematics placement process and equivalent high school preparation.

 Note: Credit given for either Mathematics 125 or 126, but not both.

-Linear equations and inequalities, systems of linear equations and Gaussian elimination, quadratic equations, polynomials and rational expressions, exponents and radicals.
-Functions and their graphs, including linear, quadratic and exponential functions; logarithms, polynomials and algebraic fractions.
-Modeling and problem solving.
-Sequences, conic sections, and complex numbers.
+Math 125 includes linear equations and inequalities, systems of linear equations and Gaussian elimination, quadratic equations, polynomials and rational expressions, exponents and radicals.
+Math 125 includes functions and their graphs, including linear, quadratic and exponential functions; logarithms, polynomials and algebraic fractions.
+Math 125 includes modeling and problem solving, sequences, conic sections, and complex numbers.